How to Take Payments on Zoom Contact Center: PCI-Compliant Voice Payments

 Shuttle is gateway-agnostic.
 We connect to 40+ PSPs, including Stripe, Adyen, Worldpay, Checkout.com, Braintree, Authorize.Net, GlobalPayments, FreedomPay, FIS, Elavon, Fiserv, and most regional acquirers.
 You can route transactions to the right gateway based on currency, region, card type, merchant entity, or business unit — useful for multi-tenant Zoom Contact Center deployments where different clients use different acquirers.

 This matters for Zoom Contact Center customers who serve multiple geographies, run BPO models, or have already standardised on a specific PSP they don't want to abandon.
-Single-PSP add-ons force a switch; Shuttle lets you keep your existing acquirer relationships.
+Single-PSP add-ons force a switch; Shuttle lets you keep your existing acquirer relationships, and switching gateways later is configuration, not a re-integration.
+One caveat for voice specifically: a small number of gateways (for example Braintree) don't permit raw card data to be passed to them, so they don't work for voice capture, though they do work for payment links.

 PCI Compliance

-Shuttle is PCI-DSS Level 1 certified.
-The integration is designed to keep cardholder data out of your Zoom Contact Center environment entirely:
+Shuttle is PCI DSS Level 1 certified.
+Because the card is captured in the secure Twilio Pay call, cardholder data stays out of your Zoom Contact Center environment entirely:

-DTMF tones are masked in real time at the SIP layer — never recorded, never transcribed, never reach the agent's audio.
+• Card digits are captured inside Shuttle's certified environment — never recorded, never transcribed, never reaching the agent's audio.

-Recordings, transcripts, and AI Companion outputs never contain card numbers.
-PCI scope stays narrow.
+• Recordings, transcripts, and AI Companion outputs never contain card numbers.
+PCI scope stays narrow on the lighter SAQ-A path.

 For Solution Providers and Zoom App Marketplace Partners

-If you're a Zoom App Marketplace partner or SI deploying Zoom Contact Center for clients, Shuttle is the payment layer that plugs in alongside your build.
-We support white-label deployment, multi-PSP routing across your client portfolio (each client keeps their preferred acquirer), and partner-friendly commercials.
-Shuttle is Twilio's official payment partner and works with standard Engagement Studio flow patterns, so payment capability ships without rebuilding your delivery model.
+If you're a Zoom App Marketplace partner or SI deploying Zoom Contact Center for clients, Shuttle is the payment layer you can build alongside your delivery.
+We support multi-PSP routing across your client portfolio (each client keeps their preferred acquirer) and partner-friendly commercials.
+Shuttle's voice capture runs via Twilio Pay, where Shuttle is Twilio's preferred payment partner; you build the agent-side interface against Shuttle's APIs to fit your Engagement Studio flow patterns.
 For partnership conversations, book a discovery call.

 Use Cases